| Frequently Asked Questions:

 The SSDF is an independent Swedish organization.
 They have been testing chess computers and chess programs for more than 16 years now.
 They are universally regarded as the most reliable source of information about the strength of chess computers and chess programs.

-the SSDF data was available, an independent tester
+Before the SSDF data was available, an

-contacted us and
+independent tester contacted us and offered to test

 of his 26 games match here.